Colón Cemetery

 Main entrance of the Cristóbal Colón NecropolisPhoto © CiberCuba

-The Cristóbal Colón Necropolis is an impressive urban cemetery covering a rectangular area of 57 hectares.
+The Cristóbal Colón Necropolis is a magnificent funerary urban complex covering a rectangular area of 57 hectares.
 In 1987, it was declared a National Monument of Cuba.

 It was designed by Calixto Aureliano de Loira y Cardoso, a graduate of the Royal Academy of Fine Arts of San Fernando in Madrid.
-In 1870, this renowned Spanish architect won the public competition organized by the Cemetery Board in Havana for the construction of the Colón Cemetery.
+In 1870, this distinguished Spanish architect won the public competition organized by the Cemetery Board in Havana for the construction of Colón Cemetery.

-The layout of the necropolis is divided into a large central cross that forms four major areas, known as quarters, which are designated according to the cardinal points: Northeast, Northwest, Southeast, and Southwest.
-This defines its composition as a grid of streets, blocks, and lots.
+The layout of the necropolis is divided into a large central cross that creates four major areas, known as quarters, which are designated according to the cardinal points: Northeast, Northwest, Southeast, and Southwest.
+This establishes a composition of a grid of streets, blocks, and lots.

-Along their course, these avenues intersect perpendicularly, and at this crossing stands the Chapel, creating a roundabout in the center of the necropolis.
-The chapel of Colón Cemetery has an octagonal layout and is the only one of its kind in Cuba.
+In their course, these avenues intersect perpendicularly, and at this intersection lies the Chapel, creating a roundabout in the center of the necropolis.
+The chapel of the Colón Cemetery has an octagonal layout and is the only one of its kind in Cuba.

 The construction of this impressive cemetery took 16 years.
 It was opened to the public on July 2, 1886.

-Over the years, this institution has undergone various necessary changes to enhance funeral services in a city that has seen its population multiply.
+Over the years, this institution has undergone various modifications aimed at improving funeral services in a city that has seen its population multiply.
 In 1959, the cemetery was intervened by the Revolution, and in 1967, it was nationalized.

-The Colón Necropolis contains over 52,000 properties, with 8,000 of them designated with Heritage Protection Grades I and II.
+The Colón Cemetery has over 52,000 properties, of which 8,000 have Heritage Protection Grades I and II.

-The main façade, constructed between 1871 and 1874 in cut stone, was designed by the architect Eugenio Rayneri.
-In 1899, this decorative ensemble received two high-reliefs depicting the Resurrection of Lazarus and the Crucifixion of Jesus Christ, both of which were created by the Cuban sculptor José Vilalta Saavedra.
+The main facade, built between 1871 and 1874 using dressed stone, was designed by the architect Eugenio Rayneri.
+This decorative ensemble received two high-reliefs in 1899 representing the Resurrection of Lazarus and the Crucifixion of Jesus Christ, both created by the Cuban sculptor José Vilalta Saavedra.

-The sculptural group that crowns the main entrance of the Colón Cemetery consists of three marble statues representing the Three Theological Virtues: Faith, Hope, and Charity.
-At the base, there is an inscription in Latin that reads, Janua Sum Pacis, which translates to "I am the Door of Peace."
+The sculptural group that crowns the main entrance of the Colón Cemetery consists of three marble statues symbolizing the Three Theological Virtues: Faith, Hope, and Charity.
+At the base, there is an inscription in Latin that reads, Janua Sum Pacis, which means "I am the Door of Peace."